legacy-seismic-data/legacy-seismic-data.github.io/CONTRIBUTING.md

 * New content and features
 * Suggestions for website improvements

-These maybe submitted as
+These maybe submitted as:
 * an github issue
 * pull request

 ## Where to find files for:
  **Stations, Organizations, and Monitoring**
- All markdown files are found in the folder */Organizations.*
+ All markdown files are found in the folder */summaries.*

  **Station Locations**
-Station data is located in */station_data.* Station data is formatted as .csv file.
+Station data is located in */stations/data.* Station data is formatted as .csv file.
 See file header for included metadata.

 Create one file for each organization or network.

-Add single stations to *station_data/Single Stations.csv*.
+Add single stations to *stations/data/Single Stations.csv*.

 ## Naming conventions
 Filenames should be the same as its url (see also `permalink`)  and title used in the dropdown menu.